Mergers and Acquisitions Insurance

 Who to speak to?

-Please contact Stuart Belbin, who heads our charity division, for all charity enquiries.
-Stuart has been specialising in Charity Insurance for a number of years and would be more than happy to discuss your charity’s needs.
-Stuart’s contact details can be found below or, if you would prefer, please complete the contact form at the bottom of this page and Stuart will contact you at your convenience.
+Matthew’s contact details can be found below or, if you would prefer, please complete the contact form at the bottom of this page and Matthew will contact you at your convenience.